 The global economy is highly dependent on US policy.

-Meanwhile, our Federal Reserve continues to hike rates in policy designed to be a “restraining factor for economic activity”.
-That is a direct quote from Federal Reserve meeting minutes.
+Meanwhile, our Federal Reserve continues to hike rates in a policy designed to be a “restraining factor for economic activity.”
+That is a direct quote from the Federal Reserve meeting minutes.

 In other words, because of fears of a potential rise in inflation, Fed policy in 2018 has been to restrain economic activity by raising interest rates.